 GPRS - Overview

-GPRS is a new bearer service for GSM that greatly improves and simplifies wireless access to packet data networks, e.g., to the Internet.
-It applies a packet radio principle to transfer user data packets in an efficient way between GSM mobile stations and external packet data networks.
-Packets can be directly routed from the GPRS mobile stations to packet switched networks.
+GPRS supersedes the wired connections, as this system has simplified access to the packet data networks like the internet.
+The packet radio principle is employed by GPRS to transport user data packets in a structure way between GSM mobile stations and external packet data networks.
+These packets can be directly routed to the packet switched networks from the GPRS mobile stations.

-Networks based on the Internet Protocol (IP) (e.g., the global Internet or private/corporate intranets) and X.25 networks are also supported in the current versions of GPRS.
+In the current versions of GPRS, networks based on the Internet Protocol (IP) like the global internet or private/corporate intranets and X.25 networks are supported.

 The GPRS specifications are written by the European Telecommunications Standard Institute (ETSI), the European counterpart of the American National Standard Institute (ANSI).

-The following three key features describe wireless packet data:
+Following three key features describe wireless packet data

 GPRS is the first step toward an end-to-end wireless infrastructure and has the following goals:

 GPRS benefits the users in many ways, one of which is higher data rates in turn of shorter access times.
 In the typical GSM mobile, setup alone is a lengthy process and equally, rates for data permission are restrained to 9.6 kbit/s.
 The session establishment time offered while GPRS is in practice is lower than one second and ISDN-line data rates are up to many 10 kbit/s.

 GPRS packet transmission offers a more user-friendly billing than that offered by circuit switched services.
 In circuit switched services, billing is based on the duration of the connection.
 This is unsuitable for applications with bursty traffic.
 The user must pay for the entire airtime, even for idle periods when no packets are sent (e.g., when the user reads a Web page).

 In contrast to this, with packet switched services, billing can be based on the amount of transmitted data.
 The advantage for the user is that he or she can be "online" over a long period of time but will be billed based on the transmitted data volume.